Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 ### DTag

+[RFC8724] section 8.2.4 describes the possibility to interleave several fragmented SCHC datagrams for the same RuleID.
+This is not used in SCHC over LoRaWAN profile.
 A Device cannot interleave several fragmented SCHC datagrams on the same FPort.
 This field is not used and its size is 0.

 Note: The device can still have several parallel fragmented datagrams with one or more SCHC gateway(s) thanks to distinct sets of FPorts, cf {{rule-id-management}}